FEDERAL CORRUPT PRACTICES ACT (FCPA)

 Why was the FCPA passed?

 Foreign Corrupt Practices Act.
-The Foreign Corrupt Practices Act of 1977, as amended, 15 U.S.C. ... ("FCPA"), was enacted for the purpose of making it unlawful for certain classes of persons and entities to make payments to foreign government officials to assist in obtaining or retaining business.
+The Foreign Corrupt Practices Act of 1977, as amended, 15 U.S.C. ... ("FCPA"), was enacted to make it unlawful for certain classes of persons and entities to make payments to foreign government officials to assist in obtaining or retaining business.

 Is it illegal to bribe a foreign official?